Dom-gonzales/hello-world/README.md

 # hello-world
-First Repository
+First Repository.
-I am an absorbant material to knowledge as the shammy is to water.
+I'm an absorbant material to knowledge as the shammy is to water.